What Are the Augusta Distracted Driver Laws?

 Violators of these crimes may be subject to criminal and or civil penalties of up to $2,750.
 The law requirements in the state of Georgia state that every driver has a responsibility to exercise due care in operating an automobile on the roadways of this state.
 The law also prohibits drivers from engaging in any actions that can distract the driver from safely operating the vehicle.
 No one in the state of Georgia with an instruction permit or a class D license can operate a motor vehicle on any public road while using a wireless telecommunication device.
 This includes texting, searching the web, e-mailing and other cell phone activities.
 As time passes, technology continues to advance.
 Cars are now being equipped with interactive features such as GPS, satellite radio, navigation programs, etc. With these new features, comes greater chances of distracted driving accidents.

 Reach Out to Ted A. Greve and Associates for a Car Accident Consultation

-If you or a loved one have been injured in a car accident due to the negligent acts of a distracted driver, call our Augusta office to speak to a legal representative immediately.
+If you or a loved one have been injured in a car accident due to the negligent acts of a distracted driver, contact our Augusta car accident lawyers to get a legal representative immediately.
 In Georgia, the injured party only has two years from the date of the accident to file a claim against the at fault party, so do not waste time to file a claim.
 Not only does Ted A. Greve and Associates fight for your rights and pursue compensation for your injuries, we represent our clients to make sure their offender is held responsible for there careless actions.
 We are understanding and want you to focus on your recovery after your accident.
 Let us do the heavy lifting in your Georgia auto accident case.
 Contact one of our auto accident attorneys for a free initial consultation and to go over any questions you may have regarding your recent auto accident involving a negligent or distracted driver.